 The Intel Core i7-11700K vs AMD Ryzen 7 5800X rivalry is a heated battle for supremacy at the ~$400 price point.
-These two chips jockey for positioning on our CPU Benchmark hierarchy to score a spot on the list of Best CPUs, but they both come with their own eccentricities.
+These two chips jockey for positioning on our CPU Benchmark hierarchy to score a spot on the list of Best CPUs for Gaming, but they both come with their own eccentricities.

 With the emergence of the Ryzen 5000 family, AMD shifted to premium pricing for its admittedly premium products.
 That's a sound business decision, but it hasn't been particularly popular with enthusiasts.
 AMD also left a glaring gap in its product stack that exacerbates the issue — there's a massive $150 gulf between the six-core $299 Ryzen 5 5600X and the eight-core 16-thread $449 Ryzen 7 5800X.
 As a result, you either have to settle for a six-core or pay up big time to jump to an eight-core.
 Odder still, you can step up to the 12-core Ryzen 9 5900X for a mere $100 more.

 To make matters worse, the global pandemic and unprecedented demand conspired to create chip shortages that led to unavailability and scalper pricing for the 5800X, making an otherwise stellar processor, well, not so stellar.

 Luckily some of these issues have subsided over time, and the Ryzen 7 5800X is now widely available and often sells for $30 below its recommended pricing.
 At $420, the Ryzen 7 5800X is hard to beat if you need an eight-core chip, but there's still room for a cheaper competitor.